Smart-Shaped/FESR_repo/apps/ccai-gencast-serving-app/README.md

 # GenCast Serving

 A Spring Boot application that provides a REST API for accessing GenCast weather prediction data stored in a Cassandra database.

-## Overview

-GenCast Serving is designed to serve meteorological prediction data through a set of RESTful endpoints.
-The application allows filtering data by various parameters such as level, timestamp, latitude, and longitude, making it easy to retrieve specific weather predictions.
+The application serves meteorological prediction data through a set of RESTful endpoints, allowing filtering by various parameters such as level, timestamp, latitude, and longitude, making it easy to retrieve specific weather predictions.
+It also provides metadata about available data (levels, timestamps, column names), a combined data view that merges prediction values with their error margins, and time series data for specific geographical points.
+Finally, it provides OpenAPI documentation for all endpoints.

-## Features
+## Technology Used

-- Retrieve weather predictions with various filtering options
-- Get metadata about available data (levels, timestamps, column names)
-- Combined data view that merges prediction values with their error margins
-- Time series data for specific geographical points
+- **Spring Boot**: Used as the web application framework for the REST API.
-- OpenAPI documentation for all endpoints
+- **Springdoc OpenAPI**: Used to generate OpenAPI documentation for the REST API.

-## Technology Stack

-- Java 21
-- Spring Boot 3.4.2
-- Spring Data Cassandra
-- Springdoc OpenAPI
-- Lombok
-- Maven

-## Prerequisites

-- JDK 21
-- Apache Cassandra
-- Maven
+- **Apache Cassandra**: Used as the NoSQL database to store the GenCast weather prediction data.

 ## Configuration

 The application connects to a Cassandra database.
 Configuration can be found in `application.properties`:

-## Properties
 - spring.cassandra.keyspace-name=ml_keyspace
 - spring.cassandra.contact-points=localhost
 - spring.cassandra.port=9042
 - spring.cassandra.local-datacenter=datacenter1
 - spring.cassandra.schema-action=CREATE_IF_NOT_EXISTS

+## Data Model

+The application uses the following main data models:

+- GencastModel - Represents the weather prediction data with error margins
+- GencastCombinedModel - Represents the combined prediction data (value + error)
+- GencastModelId - Composite primary key for the Cassandra table

 ## API Endpoints

 - /gencast/first500 - Get first 500 rows of GenCast predictions
 - /gencast/timestamps - Get all unique timestamps